 *Individual requirements may vary.

-In the Health Care Administration program, you have the option of earning the Master of Healthcare Administration (MHA) degree or the MHA with one of two specialized emphases.
-Each is designed to provide you with management, business analysis and health care operational skills.
+In the Healthcare Administration program, you have the option of earning the Master of Healthcare Administration (MHA) degree or the MHA with one of two specialized emphases.
+Each is designed to provide you with healthcare management and healthcare operational skills.

-Our coursework highlights experiential learning and blends real-world experiences with theoretical knowledge needed in today’s health care administration roles.
-If you are interested in the business side of health care in a variety of managerial and/or leadership positions, this is the degree for you.
+Our coursework highlights experiential learning and blends real-world experiences with theoretical knowledge needed in today’s healthcare administration roles.

 MHA Program Emphases